OPS-E2E-PPE/VBA-Docs/api/Word.TableStyle.RowStripe.md

 keywords: vbawd10.chm244776977
 f1_keywords:
 - vbawd10.chm244776977
-ms.prod: word
 api_name:
 - Word.TableStyle.RowStripe
 ms.assetid: 4ffb0d84-d2a6-bf22-39e0-bd24d9a41ef0
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # TableStyle.RowStripe property (Word)

 Returns or sets a **Long** that represents the number of rows to include in the banding when a style specifies odd- or even-row banding.
 Read/write.

 ## Syntax

 _expression_. `RowStripe`

 _expression_ A variable that represents a '[TableStyle](Word.TableStyle.md)' object.

 ## Remarks

 Use the **[Condition](Word.TableStyle.Condition.md)** method to set odd- or even-column banding for a table style.

 ## Example